EU Licensed4.8/5

 Daily metformin routine:

-• Take metformin with meals to reduce GI side effects
+• Take metformin with meals to reduce gut side effects

-• If on modified-release, take the full dose with the evening meal
+• If you take modified-release, take the full dose with your evening meal

-• If on immediate-release, split the dose across 2 to 3 meals
+• If you take immediate-release, split the dose across 2 to 3 meals

 • Do not crush modified-release tablets